Saturday, November 29, 2008

 Early training ground for Christian Slater, who gives a solid performance in his debut, and a rare theatrical lead for Helen Slater.
 Also a choice part for future Lisa Simpson voice Yeardley Smith who gets some wonderfully foulmouthed lines.

 This film will have some appeal to those of a certain age who didn't find Molly Ringwald empowering enough, or anyone who considers Vermont to be the promised land.

-Both Showtime and TCM have aired it this year alone.
-The film also had a healthy cable run throughout the late 1980's, and given the success of other 1980's time capsules on DVD, this might sell if released.
+Showtime and TCM have aired it this year.
+The film also had a healthy cable run throughout the late 1980's, and with the success of other 1980's time capsules on DVD, this might sell if released.
 Though this isn't a good film, it isn't terrible.
-Meanwhile true bombs like SOUL MAN and JOHNNY BE GOOD and SOUL MAN are on DVD, so why not BILLIE JEAN?
+Meanwhile true bombs like SOUL MAN and JOHNNY BE GOOD are on DVD, so why not BILLIE JEAN?
 Fair is fair!